saitejesh-cyber/trust-before-intelligence-book/manuscript/06_chapter_5_intelligence_layers.md

 ---

-## PART 3: LAYER 3 - SEMANTIC LAYER
+## PART 3: LAYER 3 - THE TRANSLATOR

 Sarah's directive "make the data intelligent" began with Layer 3.
 Before agents could reason, they needed to understand.